anthonyrisinger/cga/6/cga+05.md

 $$P^2 = \mathbf{p}^2 + \mathbf{p}^2(-1) = 0$$

-Perfect!
-Every Euclidean point maps to a null vector.
-But why is this important?
-Because null vectors in our 5D space with signature (4,1,0) form a cone—analogous to the light cone in special relativity.
-All Euclidean points live on this null cone, giving them a unified geometric home.
+This confirms our embedding design.
+Every Euclidean point maps to a null vector, placing it on the null cone in our 5D space.
+This null cone is analogous to—but distinct from—the light cone in relativity.
+While the light cone separates causal regions in spacetime, our null cone provides the geometric structure for linearizing Euclidean relationships.

 #### Distance Encoding

-The true magic appears when we compute the inner product of two conformal points:
+The key computational advantage appears when we compute inner products between conformal points:

 $$P_1 \cdot P_2 = \left(\mathbf{p}_1 + \frac{1}{2}\mathbf{p}_1^2\mathbf{n}_\infty + \mathbf{n}_0\right) \cdot \left(\mathbf{p}_2 + \frac{1}{2}\mathbf{p}_2^2\mathbf{n}_\infty + \mathbf{n}_0\right)$$